- NOTE: The game includes a good deal of characters from Suikoden IV, but the characters presented here exclusively appear in Suikoden Tactics.

 - Absence Makes the Heart Go Yonder: Her husband Martin's constant absence increasingly frustrated her, and so she began an affair with Iskas.

 - Dull Eyes of Unhappiness: Unsurprisingly.

 - Extreme Doormat: Miranda is totally submissive, which is exploited by Iskas.
-Only much later, when Iskas threats Corselia, she decides to stand up against him.
+Only much later, when Iskas threats Corselia, does she decide to stand up against him.

 - Horrible Judge of Character: She is easily seduced and manipulated by Iskas into going along with his plans.

-- Mama Bear: She is finally pushed to the limit when Iskas's threatens her daughter's life, and attempts to stab him to stop him from laying a hand on Corselia.
+- Mama Bear: She is finally pushed to the limit when Iskas threatens her daughter's life, and attempts to stab him when he violently threatens Corselia.

 - Redemption Equals Death: During the final battle, Miranda stabs Iskas with a knife, but she is immediately killed by him in retribution.

 - Missing Mom: To Corselia, whilst she is in Iskas's thrall.

 - Weak-Willed: Her revulsion at Iskas's plans clashed with her feelings for him as well as her own weak-willed nature.

 - Your Cheating Heart: Miranda became frustrated by Martin's lack of attention, as he was too busy with military matters, and began an affair with Iskas, eventually becoming his lover.